ks-vikas/Enhancing-Iris-Biometrics-security-using-Homomorphic-Encryption/README.md

 ### 5. Template Creation
 - Performed Phase Quadrant Demodulation to obtain the iris template of 4096 bits.
 ### 6. Image Registration
-- CKKS HE scheme from python TenSeal library is used to homomorphically encrypt the iris template.
+- CKKS HE scheme from python [TenSEAL](https://github.com/OpenMined/TenSEAL) library is used to homomorphically encrypt the iris template.
 This encrypted template is used for image registration.
 ### 7. Authentication
-- Image to be authenticated is converted to the encrypted template, XORing is performed homomorphically to obtain encrypted Hamming distance and then it is decrypted to get the result of authentication (Used TenSeal Library for homomorphic operations and decryption).
+- Image to be authenticated is converted to the encrypted template, XORing is performed homomorphically to obtain encrypted Hamming distance and then it is decrypted to get the result of authentication (Used TenSEAL Library for homomorphic operations and decryption).
 ### 8. FAR, FRR and CERR graph:
 ![](Graph64_iris.png)